elimity-com/backend-intern-exercise/README.md

 ### Practicalities

 - You can use any library you want.
+- These practices are important on the job, but won't affect your grades:
-- We recommend proper version control, but won't take it into account during grading.
+  - proper version control,
+  - testing (which is complex for a CLI without business logic).